geekwithabeer/geekwithabeer.github.io/_posts/2018-03-15-make-visual-studio-code-use-visual-studios-built-in-git-client.md

 tags: [git, Uncategorized, visual studio, visual studio code]
 ---

-Visual Studio 2017 comes with a Git client, Git for Windows.
+Visual Studio 2017 and later comes with a Git client, Git for Windows.
 However, as it is installed within Visual Studio 2017, Visual Studio Code is not aware of its existence and complains about the lack of a Git client.

 To make VS Code use the Git client already exists in the system: